by Debbie “The Rat Lady” Ducommun

 The produce with the least pesticides are: avocados, corn, onions, sweet potatoes, cauliflower, Brussels sprouts, grapes grown in the US, bananas, plums, green onions, watermelon, and broccoli.

 One source of toxins that’s often overlooked is tap water.
-If your tap water is fluorinated, DO NOT give it to your rats!
-Fluorine can cause brain damage in rats.
+If your tap water is fluoridated, DO NOT give it to your rats!
+Fluoride can cause brain damage in rats.
 Instead give them bottled water, but investigate the quality of the brand you choose.
 Some bottled waters are nothing more than tap water and some contain fluoride!
 Chlorine is also toxic (there is evidence that chlorinated water raises the risk of miscarriage in women in the first trimester!)
 If your tap water is chlorinated, buy a filter that removes chlorine (such as Britta or Pur) and only give your rats filtered water.

 Even if your tap water comes from a well, lead leaches into the water from some pipes and all faucets.
 To reduce the amount of lead, run the water for a while, preferable until it becomes cold, which means it’s coming straight from the well, before filling your rats’ water bottles.
 Never use hot water from the tap for cooking or drinking because hot water contains more lead.